hhlim333/CountPaTaKa/README.md

 ptk_2_2	182	94	60
 ```

-You can use ALICE read syllables 94.
+You can use ALICE read 94 syllables.

 Pa , Ta and Ka each word represent one syllables.